Exact critical exponents for vector operators in the 3d Ising model and conformal invariance: Nonrenormalization theorem

 where $J(i-j)\sim |i-j|^{-d-\sigma}$ and $\sigma$ is the exponent characterizing the decrease of the interactions.
 When $0<\sigma<2-\eta$, the model still has an extensive free-energy but belongs to a different universality class than the local Ising model.
 The Ginzburg-Landau Hamiltonian is identical to the one given in Eq.~(\ref{eq_action_micro}) except that the quadratic part is now, in Fourier space,

 It is easy to verify that all the present analysis still applies to this case.
 We have checked that the one-loop calculation around the upper critical dimension $d_c=2\sigma$ gives that the most relevant integrated vector operator has scaling dimension $3+\mathcal{O}(\epsilon^2)$.
-This result is important because it justifies the use of the conformal bootstrap program in this model \cite{Paulos:2015jfa}.
+This result is important because it justifies the use and the surprising success of the conformal bootstrap program in this model \cite{Paulos:2015jfa}.

 We can also generalize the result to other internal groups.
-For $O(N)$ theories, an exact eigenoperator can be found by adding a common O($N$) index on both the functional derivative and the field appearing in Eq.~(\ref{eq_pert}) and summing over this index.
+For O(N) theories, an exact eigenoperator can be found by adding a common O($N$) index on both the functional derivative and the field appearing in Eq.~(\ref{eq_pert}) and summing over this index.
 The associated eigenvalue is again 3 (or $2n+1$, if we change the power of the Laplacian).
-In \cite{delamotte}, we computed the scaling dimensions of the vector operators of lowest dimension in an expansion in $\epsilon$ and found $3+\mathcal{O}(\epsilon^2)$ and $3-6\epsilon/(N+8)+\mathcal{O}(\epsilon^2) $.
+In \cite{delamotte}, we computed the scaling dimensions of the two vector operators of lowest dimension in an expansion in $\epsilon$ and found $3+\mathcal{O}(\epsilon^2)$ and $3-6\epsilon/(N+8)+\mathcal{O}(\epsilon^2) $.
 This result is consistent with the nonrenormalization theorem proven here.
-Let us stress, however, that in the $O(N)$ model the non renormalization theorem does not constraint the leading vector operator but the next-to-leading, as can be seen already at one-loop level \cite{delamotte}.
+Let us stress, however, that in the O(N) model the non renormalization theorem does not constraint the leading vector operator but the next-to-leading, as can be seen already at one-loop level \cite{delamotte}.